digitallawyer/openlegaldictionary/_definitions/subditus.md

 ---
 title: Subditus
 permalink: "/definitions/subditus.html"
-body: Lat In old English law.
+body: Lat in old English law.
 A vassal; a dependent; any one under the power of another.
   Spelman
 published_at: '2018-07-07'
 layout: post